bseltz-cohesity/scripts/python/upgradeCluster/README.md

 Next, copy the `cohesity-upgradeserver.service` file to `/lib/systemd/system`

-From within the upgrade server directory, download at least one upgrad file:
+From within the upgrade server directory, download at least one upgrade package:

 ```bash
 cd \opt\cohesity\upgradeserver